Installing Gentoo Into a LUKS-Encrypted ZFS Root

 - The name of the pool.
 (I wish I had a better scheme, but I just call it the "r"oot pool.)

-- The type of the pool, RAID like with one disk for redundancy.
+- The type of the pool, RAID-like with two disks for redundancy.

-- The devices making up this pool; ZFS can find them just by these short names (which are unlikely to otherwise exist) and their brevity will make other output easier to read.
+- The devices making up this pool; ZFS can find them just by these short names (which are unlikely to otherwise exist if you've chosen them well) and their brevity will enhance readability.

 And in good Unix tradition, produces no output upon success.